synergy-design-system/synergy-design-system/packages/components/MIGRATION.md

 **Reason**:

 The label was originally taken from the default `slot`.
-However, this lead to problems as white space characters are also seen as slot contents, preventing the `label` property from working.
+However, this lead to problems as white space characters are also seen as slot contents, preventing the `label` property from working properly.

 **Migration Steps**: